Emergency Planning Framework

-From flooding to terror attacks, the public expect the government to be a fast and reliable source of information in times of crisis.
-With the pace at which emergencies can evolve and new forms of media allowing information to be disseminated in real time, high quality and timely communication during a crisis is now arguably as important as the management of the crisis itself.
+From flooding to terror attacks, the public expects the government to be a fast and reliable source of information in times of crisis.
+With the pace at which emergencies can evolve and new forms of media allowing information to be disseminated in real-time, high quality and timely communication during a crisis is now arguably as important as the management of the crisis itself.

 As public bodies, it is essential that during a crisis we are the source of accurate, relevant and timely information.
 A strong crisis communication strategy can keep stakeholders informed, build and maintain public trust in the government and ensure accurate information is being reported by the media.
 Without one, the risk is that misleading information can take hold and cause irreparable damage to an organisation and its reputation, as well as raise concern or fear in local communities.

 This is why communication is so essential.
 As communicators, you manage more than media handling or the communications that are released.
 At the heart of it, communication is responsible for managing the reputation and brand of an organisation – both of which are at stake during a crisis or emergency.